Robert Sidney, 1st Earl of Leicester: Career

-He was educated at Shrewsbury and Christ Church, Oxford, afterwards travelling on the Continent for some years between 1578 and 1583.
+Sidney was educated at Shrewsbury and Christ Church, Oxford, afterwards travelling on the Continent for some years between 1578 and 1583.
 In 1585 he was elected member of parliament for Glamorganshire; and in the same year he went with his elder brother, Sir Philip Sidney to the Netherlands, where he served in the war against Spain under Robert Dudley.
 He was present at the Battle of Zutphen where Sir Philip Sidney was mortally wounded, and remained with his brother.

-After visiting Scotland on a diplomatic mission in 1588, and France on a similar errand in 1593, he returned to the Netherlands in 1606, where he rendered distinguished service in the war for the next two years.
+Elizabeth sent Sidney, a "rare young man", on a diplomatic mission to Scotland in August 1588, and to France on a similar errand in 1593.
+He returned to the Netherlands in 1606, where he rendered distinguished service in the war for the next two years.
 He had been appointed governor of the cautionary town of Flushing in 1588, and he spent much time there.
 In 1595 he sent his business manager Rowland Whyte to court to lobby for resources for Flushing, and to send him information about events at court including the latest political gossip.
 Whyte's letters provide a major resource for historians of the period.
 Whyte himself regularly complains about the indecipherable handwriting of his employer's replies.

 In 1603, on the accession of James I, he returned to England.
-James raised him at once to the peerage as Baron Sidney of Penshurst, and he was appointed chamberlain to the queen consort, Anne of Denmark.
-In 1605 he was created Viscount Lisle.
+Sidney bought new clothes to meet the king at Lord Harington's house at Burley.
+James raised him at once to the peerage as Baron Sidney of Penshurst, and he was appointed chamberlain and surveyor to the queen consort, Anne of Denmark.
+Sidney was involved in the English administration of her jointure lands and her revenues.
+He dealt with correspondence from county agents, like Thomas Coningsby, and worked on a plan to enlarge the park of Nonsuch Palace to make it a better residence for the queen.

+Identified as an influential courtier, the French ambassador the Marquis de Rosny gave him a chain of perfumed gold beads and diamonds with a miniature of Henry IV of France.
+In January 1605, Sidney was involved the production of The Masque of Blackness.
+Jewels used in the costumes valued at £10,000 were borrowed from goldsmiths including John Spilman, and Sidney became liable for £40 for two lost diamonds.
+He was created Viscount Lisle.
 In August 1605 he decided to visit Vlissingen, but a storm forced his ship to land in Spanish territory at Gravelines.
 A suspicion arose at the English court that he had intended to go there, perhaps to betray the English-held fortress.
 Sidney managed to clear himself.